What is biliary colic?

 Treatment for biliary colic may include:

-- Pain Management: Over-the-counter or prescription pain medications may help alleviate abdominal pain during biliary colic episodes.
+- Over the counter or prescription pain medications may help alleviate abdominal pain during biliary colic episodes.

-- Dietary Modifications: Avoiding fatty, greasy, or spicy foods that can trigger symptoms may help reduce the frequency and severity of biliary colic episodes.
+- Avoiding fatty, greasy, or spicy foods that can trigger symptoms may help reduce the frequency and severity of biliary colic episodes.

-- Management of Underlying Causes: Addressing underlying factors such as gallstones or gallbladder dysfunction may involve lifestyle modifications, medications to dissolve gallstones, or surgical intervention such as cholecystectomy (gallbladder removal) to prevent future episodes.
+- Addressing underlying factors such as gallstones or gallbladder dysfunction may involve lifestyle modifications, medications to dissolve gallstones, or surgical intervention such as cholecystectomy (gallbladder removal) to prevent future episodes.